-In Washington, DC, most clinicians with advanced training are out-of-network, as the low payments received by in-network providers rarely cover the expenses of high-quality training.
+In Washington, DC, most clinicians with advanced training are out-of-network, as the low payments received as an in-network provider rarely covers the expenses of high-quality training.

 Here’s why many people choose to go to an out-of-network clinician:

 - They are looking for top-quality care;

 - They want a clinician who is trauma-informed;

 - They want a clinician who has been trained in several specialties, such as Neurofeedback, Brainspotting, Sex Therapy, and more;

 - They want weekend and evening hours at a NW DC location near a metro.